 - Implementation Guide for Preventing Falls and Harm From Falls in Older People: Best Practice Guidelines for Australian Hospitals and Residential Aged Care Facilities 2009; and

-For information regarding children’s falls, please contact Kidsafe WA.
+For information regarding falls prevention among children, please contact Kidsafe WA.

 With technological advances, a variety of falls prevention initiatives now include an technological element, including:

 - Trails Making Test (Trails) is a neuropsychological test of visual attention and task switching.
 It can provide information about visual search speed, scanning, speed of processing, mental flexibility, and executive functioning.
 It can also detect cognitive impairments such as Alzheimer's Disease and Dementia.